SOC-DGL: Social Interaction Behavior Inspired Dual Graph Learning Framework for Drug-Target Interaction Identification: Conclusion

 \section{Conclusion}

-In this study, SOC-DGL, a novel graph learning framework was proposed for DTI prediction.
-Drawing inspiration from real-world social interactions, this paper designed ADGL, which captures the direct global association and similarity information between drugs and targets based on extensive social connections.
-Additionally, EDGL leverages an even-polynomial graph filter driven by balance theory to extract higher-order similarity information from the heterogeneous drug-target graph, akin to high-order social interactions.
-This dual approach enhances prediction accuracy and demonstrates robust performance under data imbalance conditions.
-Experimental results on four benchmark datasets demonstrate that SOC-DGL outperforms existing state-of-the-art methods in both balanced and imbalanced data settings.
-The success of SOC-DGL in potential DTI (between DB01254 and ABL1) prediction highlights the importance of leveraging homogenous information aggregation in capturing complex indirect relationships within biological networks.
-Although SOC-DGL performs well in DTI prediction, it's performance still limited by data quality, and future work could involve incorporating more biological knowledge or employing advanced data augmentation techniques to reduce noise and bias in datasets.
+~This study proposes SOC-DGL, a novel graph learning framework for DTI prediction.
+Inspired by real-world social interactions, SOC-DGL introduces ADGL to capture direct global associations and similarities between drugs and targets through extensive social connections.
+Additionally, EDGL employs a balance theory-driven even-polynomial graph filter to extract higher-order similarities from the heterogeneous drug-target graph, reflecting complex, higher-order interactions.
+Experimental results on four benchmark datasets demonstrate that SOC-DGL outperforms SOTA methods under both balanced and imbalanced conditions.
+Notably, SOC-DGL's successful prediction of the DTI between DB01254 and ABL1 emphasizes the importance of homogeneous information aggregation in uncovering complex indirect relationships in biological networks.
+We anticipate that future work will incorporate additional biological knowledge or advanced data augmentation techniques to address dataset noise and bias.